-Upon completion of any WEAP training, the contractor would require workers to sign a form stating that they attended the training and understand and would comply with the information presented.
-Verification of paleontological resources WEAP training would be provided to the Authority by the contractor.
+Upon completion of any WEAP training, the Contractor would require workers to sign a form stating that they attended the training and understand and would comply with the information presented.
+Verification of paleontological resources WEAP training will be provided to the Authority by the Contractor.

-GEO-IAMF#15: Halt Construction, Evaluate, and Treat if Paleontological Resources Are Found
+GEO-IAMF#11: Halt Construction, Evaluate, and Treat if Paleontological Resources Are Found